abhilashindulkar/misc/tools/README.md

 ## kubectx
 [kubectx](https://github.com/ahmetb/kubectx) is a tool to switch between contexts (clusters) on kubectl faster. kubens is a tool to switch between Kubernetes namespaces (and configure them for kubectl) easily.

+# Terraform

+## opetofu
+[opentofu](https://opentofu.org/) is a reliable, flexible, community-driven infrastructure as code tool under the Linux Foundation's stewardship.
+It serves as a drop-in replacement for Terraform, preserving your existing workflows and configurations.

+## terragrunt
+[terragrunt](https://terragrunt.gruntwork.io/) is a flexible orchestration tool that allows Infrastructure as Code to scale.
+It keeps code/configs/arguments DRY.